 Home to 2 km of paved trails in the downtown Burlington area.
 One of the more popular stroller-friendly trails in Burlington.
 Park is free to access, and Some days/times offer free parking nearby.
 There are several paid parking lots close to the park: Spencer Smith Park West Parking lot and Waterfront Park West Lot both on Lakeshore Road, Waterfront Parking Garage on Locust Street, and several other municipal paid lots in the surrounding area.
 Washrooms are available at Discovery Landing at the west end of the park, near the splash pad.

 1.7 km of gravel trails surround the playground, sports fields and wooded area.
 Free access and free parking.

 5420 Lakeshore Rd., Burlington

-Another favourite waterfront paved trail includes several kilometres long in each direction as the trail is part of the Waterfront Trail.
+Another favourite Burlington waterfront trail is located lakeside and beside a park.
+It includes several kilometres long in each direction as the trail is part of the Waterfront Trail.
 Free access to the trail with free parking.
 See our in-depth article on Burloak Waterfront Park here.

 Cherry Hill Gate